MintMCP

 • Support teams query customer data without accessing payment information

-This principle of least privilege operates at the gateway level, requiring no changes to underlying MCP servers.
+This principle of least privilege operates at the gateway level, with SSO, SCIM-driven RBAC, IdP groups, tool-level policy, and audit controls.

 Coding agents like Cursor and Claude Code operate with extensive system access, reading files, executing commands, and accessing production systems through MCP tools.
-MintMCP's LLM Proxy provides essential visibility and control:
+MintMCP's Agent Monitor provides visibility and control over local non-MCP agent activity:

-• Tool Call Tracking: Monitor every MCP tool invocation and bash command
+• Tool Call Tracking: Monitor MCP tool invocations and bash commands

 • MCP Inventory: Complete visibility into installed MCPs and their permissions

-• Sensitive File Protection: Prevent access to .env files, SSH keys, and credentials
+• Sensitive File Protection: Help prevent access to .env files, SSH keys, and credentials

 • Command History: Complete audit trail for security review

-This dedicated product addresses a critical blind spot: without monitoring, organizations cannot see what coding agents access or control their actions.
+This dedicated layer addresses a critical blind spot: without monitoring, organizations cannot see what coding agents access or control their actions.

 RunLayer